 Program Description: In order to affirmatively further fair housing, increase awareness about housing programs, and address local housing needs, the County will establish and implement a proactive outreach program.
-Strategies for ongoing outreach will include participation in an annual housing fair and establishing and maintaining connections with community-based
+Strategies for ongoing outreach will include participation in an annual housing fair and establishing and maintaining connections with community-based organizations, as well as outreach to developers, utility providers, and members of the public.
+Outreach components include but are not limited to those below:

-The County will outreach to builders and developers, including developers of affordable housing, at least annually to ensure the local development community is aware of opportunities, incentives, and funding availability for housing development in the Unincorporated County.
+32a The County will outreach to builders and developers, including developers of affordable housing, at least annually to ensure the local development community is aware of opportunities, incentives, and funding availability for housing development in the Unincorporated County.
 The County will develop the outreach email list by the end of 2023 and expand it throughout the planning period as new developers become known.
 Initial outreach will be in 2023 and updates will be sent out with each notice of funding availability (NOFA) and each relevant change to the Zoning Code, but not less often than twice per year.

-Timeline: Ongoing, beginning in 2023 and continuing at least twice per year
+Timeline: Ongoing, beginning in 2024 and continuing at least twice per year